-Construction of the Proposed Action will require modifications to or relocations of several major utilities within the corridor, including existing power, telephone, fiber optic, water and wastewater utilities that are currently attached to the NBB.
+Construction of the Proposed Project will require modifications to or relocations of several major utilities within the corridor, including existing power, telephone, fiber optic, water and wastewater utilities that are currently attached to the NBB.

-In addition, Williams Companies' fuel line and two 16-inch Gas Mains of an unknown owner, all in Newark, will require protection during construction.
+In addition, Williams Companies' fuel line and two 16-inch gas mains of an unknown owner, all in Newark near Interchange 14A, will require protection during construction.
 Utility relocations should be completed in advance of construction to avoid or minimize adverse impacts.
-Coordination will occur with utility providers during Proposed Action design and prior to construction on and in the vicinity of the infrastructure on measures to avoid or minimize adverse.
+Coordination will occur with utility providers to avoid or minimize adverse construction impacts.